ga4gh-discovery/ga4gh-service-info/README.md

       $ref: 'https://raw.githubusercontent.com/ga4gh-discovery/ga4gh-service-info/develop/service-info.yaml#/components/schemas/Service'
 ```

+### Extending service info payloads

 Your OAS 3 API might want to define additional service information as well.
 To do that, use the `allOf` OAS 3 construct.
-Suppose, for example, we want to add a new required string field named `field`:
+Suppose, for example, we want to add a new required string field named `mycustomfield`:

 ```yaml
     Service: